stacksjs/stacks/components/README.md

 ## 💡 Get Started

-It's easy to get your component library started with Stacks.
-The only prerequisite is a basic understanding of how to design/develop Vue Single File Components (SFCs).
-In other words, there is virtually no learning curve because HTML with sprinkled JavaScript will get you incredibly far.
+It's easy to get started.
+The only prerequisite is a basic understanding HTML, sprinkled with *minimal* JavaScript.
+In other words, there is virtually no learning curve.

 ```bash
 # you may use this GitHub template or the following command: